ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/type-specific.markdown

-﻿#Type-specific identifier generation
+#Type-specific identifier generation

-[In previous article](./global) global key generation conventions was introduced.
+[In the previous article](./global), global key generation conventions were introduced.
 Any customization made by using those conventions changes the behavior for all stored entities.
 Now we will show how to override the default ID generation in a more granular way, that is only for particular types of entities.

-To override default document key generation algorithms, you can register custom conventions per an entity type.
-You are able to include there own identifier generation logic.
+To override default document key generation algorithms you can register custom conventions per an entity type, where you can include your own identifier generation logic.
-There are two methods to satisfy that:
+There are two methods to do so:

 ####RegisterIdConvention